 Some suggest that tactical moves are indeed difficult to implement in bull markets but say that a TAA approach helps protect portfolios in bear markets and adds value during a financial crisis.

 To try to find out if fees were the reason for underperformance (a TAA approach can be expensive – average costs were found to be 1.4% per year as a percentage of assets under management), they also analyzed the performance of TAA funds gross of fees.
-As before, the research found no evidence of outperformance or Alpha.
+As before, the research found no evidence of Alpha.

 As with the manager selection studies we reviewed, the results from this analysis of TAA strategies have been confirmed by other academic papers, such as one titled, Static Indexing Beats Asset Allocation.
 The title does not bury the lead, as researchers from Duke University found the following: